albertofilice/rhacm-gitops/README.md

-# Applicationset creation and application management using Gitops
+# ApplicationSet creation and application management using Gitops

-3 independent solutions were produced for application management using Gitops, we used the "wordpress" chart from https://charts.bitnami.com/bitnami as a demo.
+Three independent solutions were produced for application management using Gitops; we used the "wordpress" chart from https://charts.bitnami.com/bitnami as a demo.

 **1. ApplicationSet with multiple sources**

-The first solution involves implementing an applicationset in argocd that leverages the wordpress chart and instead pulls the helm value from an external git.
-This solution has as a prerequisite that the git repository in argocd be configured and there must be a single values.yaml in the repo and path indicated in the applicationset.
+The first solution involves implementing an ApplicationSet in Argocd that leverages the WordPress chart and instead pulls the helm value from an external git.
+This solution has as a prerequisite that the git repository in Argocd be configured, and there must be a single values.yaml in the repo and a path indicated in the ApplicationSet.

 ```yaml
           - git: